joaocarmo/litten-web/src/markdown-pages/join-us.en.md

 #### Responsibilities

 - Curate the existing content, if any
-- Help create and mantain new and future content
+- Help create and maintain new and future content

 ### Legal Advisor